 Feel free to talk to me about any issues that may arise.
-Contacting me via email is fine for general questions, but if you have specific questions about code you must communicate with me over direct message in the class Slack team.
+Contacting me via email is fine for general questions, but if you have specific questions about something that might lead to a back and forth conversation, I would prefer that you communicate with me over direct message in the class Slack workspace.

 If you are struggling with the material, it is generally more effective to talk in person.
 You are most likely to find me in my office during office hours, but I will be around other times as well.
-Dont be shy about stopping by or emailing me to set up an appointment.
+Don't be shy about stopping by or emailing me to set up an appointment.